tikatoo/irc.js/docs/API.rst

     You can also use the `floodProtection` option while instantiating the client to enable flood protection then; see also `floodProtectionDelay` to set the message interval.

     :param integer interval: an optional configuration for amount of time to wait between messages, defaults to client configuration value

+.. js:function:: Client.cancelAutoRenick()

+    Cancels the current auto-renick event; see the `autoRenick` config option for more details.
+    Returns the interval object, if it existed.

 Events
 ------